AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 The Enrollment Report leaves the Completion Source field as blank in the case of direct completion while the Learner Transcript shows the email and type for the same.

-Also, Enrollment Report and Learner Transcript can show different completion dates for the same alternate completion.
-This is because of different date rules and is not a data mismatch.

 When a target is removed from the source (or the source itself is deleted), the Enrollment Report may not display the same **Alternate or Alternate (Revoked)** status as shown in the Learner Transcript.

 Even when   **Alternates** are disabled, historical entries in the **Content Audit** or **Enrollment** rows may still display activity related to alternates.